Tubal Factor Infertility

 Tubal factor infertility may be diagnosed through a number of imaging techniques such as a hysterosalpingogram or hysteroscopy.
 Because fallopian tube problems can be subtle and difficult to detect, infertility with no other identifiable cause may be assumed to be due to fallopian tube blockage.

-Because any surgery to the fallopian tubes could cause the creation of more scar tissue, tubal factor infertility is most frequently treated through in vitro fertilization.
-In this procedure, eggs are removed from the uterus and fertilized in a lab.
-The resulting embryos are then transferred to the uterus, bypassing the fallopian tubes altogether.
+Because any surgery to the fallopian tubes could cause the creation of more scar tissue, tubal factor infertility is most frequently treated through in vitro fertilization (IVF).
+With this procedure, eggs are removed from the ovaries and fertilized in a lab.
+The resulting embryo(s) are then transferred to the uterus, bypassing the fallopian tubes altogether.